aryansamuel/Spells/README.md

 Anyone can make their own levels simply by creating a txt file, in which the first line is the misspelt sentence, and two new lines after is the solution to the sentence.

-Note: words2.txt contains more words than words.txt, but also contains profanity.
+Note: words2.txt contains more words (plurals included) than words.txt, but also contains profanity.

-The game is still in development, so it still has trouble recognizing plurals.

 Created by Aryan Samuel.